davijaf/davijaf/README.md

 - 👋 Hi, I’m @davijaf
-- 👀 I’m interested in Data Sicence
+- 👀 I’m interested in Data Sicence and Full Stack
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on machine learning
 - 📫 How to reach me davijose@gmail.com